-American Attitudes Towards Gaming 2024
+American Attitudes Toward Gaming 2025

 Americans Embrace Gaming Industry’s Economic Impact and Commitment to Responsibility

-AGA research shows that more than half of all American adults (55%) participated in some form of gambling in the past year.
-More than a quarter of adults (28%) gambled at a physical casino in the past year, while 21% placed a sports bet.
+AGA research shows that more than half of all American adults (57%) participated in some form of gambling in the past year.
+More than a quarter of adults (30%) gambled at a physical casino in the past year, while 21% placed a sports bet.

 Compared to other entertainment options, consumers see casino gaming as innovative and high-value entertainment spending.
-90% of casino visitors consider the entertainment provided by casinos to be innovative, while 89% believe that casinos offer good value for money compared to other entertainment options.
+89% of casino visitors consider the entertainment provided by casinos to be innovative, while 90% believe that casinos offer good value for money compared to other entertainment options.

 Widespread Acknowledgement of Gaming’s Economic Benefits